anapanifica/morph-complexity/README.md

 # Morphological complexity

-The Heap's curve shows the dependence of the number of token types and the total number of tokens in a corpus.
+Heap's curve shows the dependence of the number of token types and the total number of tokens in a corpus.
 To draw the Heap's curve, we "read" the corpus from the beginning to the end and place new dots to the graph depending on whether each new token has already occured or not.

 Figure 0.
 Heap's curves for corpora of different size.